DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/edges/styleExpr.md

 ---
 A data source field specified by this property should contain inline style declarations in string format, for instance `"stroke: #999999"`.

-If you provide a function for the **styleExpr** option, the function can return style settings as CSS rules presented in JSON format as well, for instance `{"stroke": "#999999"}`
+If you provide a function for the **styleExpr** property, the function can return style settings as CSS rules presented in JSON format as well, for instance `{"stroke": "#999999"}`

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Diagram/AdvancedDataBinding/"